thromer/ynab-to-actual/README.md

 duplicate categories.
 (In that case you should probably rename them in YNAB before producing your json file).

+Assumptions:
+* initial import included all category groups and categories, but *not* necessarily all accounts and payees.
+* no overlap between original set of transactions and new set of transactions

 ## Importer code

 * https://github.com/actualbudget/actual/blob/master/packages/loot-core/src/server/importers/ynab5.ts